How Many Olives Are Harvested On an Average Olive Tree? (Detailed Answer)

 We all know that olives like warmer climates, especially the Mediterranean type of climates.
 However, the weather conditions are different each year, and they always affect the olive yield.

 If hail happens throughout the year, it can reduce the olive yield significantly.
-The same is with powerful winds just before the harvest.
+The same is true with powerful winds just before the harvest.

 How You Maintain The Tree